Morpion Solitaire - Origin

 Morpion and Solitaire are two games which existed separately, before the Morpion Solitaire:

-If I am right, there are eight columns in which Pierre Berloquin wrote of the game in his "Jeux et Paradoxes" column of Science & Vie.
+If I am right, there are eight columns in which Pierre Berloquin wrote on the game in 70's, in his "Jeux et Paradoxes" column of Science & Vie.
 He mainly called the game "Morpion Solitaire", or sometimes "Automorpion":

 Some years later, Michel Brassinne wrote a paper in the disappeared French magazine Jeux & Stratégie, mainly using results previously published by Berloquin.
 This paper was followed by two short postscripts: